Fortune-Lab/nhp_circos_plots/README.md

 - <u>Note:</u> You may need to manually edit the rules text and color based on how links were manually edited above.

-**Example terminal code:**
+### Example terminal code:

-python3 4_Circos_rules_link.py input.txt \> rules.txt
+`python3 4_Circos_rules_link.py input.txt > rules.txt`

-**B. Manual generation of additional metadata files**
+## B. Manual generation of additional metadata files

 Circos allows the inclusion of additional information around the graph as tracks.
-In this work, we included two additiaal pices of information: the time of PET-CT detection for the tissues and the total Mtb CFU burden in each tissue at time of necropsy.
-To plot this information, we manually generated two addiotnal files:
+In this work, we included two additional pieces of information: the time of PET-CT detection for the tissues and the total Mtb CFU burden in each tissue at time of necropsy.
+To plot this information, we manually generated two additional files:

 - ‘PETCT.txt’ is a tab-delimited file that follows the highlight.txt format.
 In this case, we replaced the coloring to reflect tissues